Erez Marom Photography

 - Rain cover for your photo bag

-- Pills against sea sickness if you're prone to it
+- Pills against sea sickness if you're especially prone to it

 Payment Procedure

-I reserve the right to increase the price of the workshop if costs rise due to unexpected changes in fees, taxes or exchange rates.
+I reserve the right to increase the price of the workshop if costs rise due to unexpected changes in fees, taxes or exchange rates, but this is highly unlikely.

 Disclaimer